 “It took me a few weeks to understand what he wanted (it is so different from what I’ve been asked to do elsewhere) but now I’m completely on board with making design relationships!” – Student

 I teach at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
 Design management is a very young discipline, developed in England about 25 years ago.
-SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England – that has enormous growth potential because of our proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
+SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England.
+We are in close proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
 Our students are from several US states, Bosnia, Brasil, China, England, Italy, Taiwan, India, Iraq, Malasia, Russia, and Saudi Arabia.